thanhkt275/demo_dify_portfolio/README.md

 - If you see `Thiếu DIFY_API_KEY` in the UI, ensure `DIFY_API_KEY` is present in `.streamlit/secrets.toml` or the environment.
 - If Streamlit shows the raw response but no HTML, check that your Workflow's final node outputs either `html` or an `output` that contains the full HTML.
 The extractor now checks `data.outputs.output` first.
-- Large HTML payloads may take time; the HTTP timeout in `app.py` is set to 120 seconds for blocking response mode.
+- Large HTML payloads may take time; the HTTP timeout in `app.py` defaults to 180 seconds for blocking response mode (configurable via `HTTP_TIMEOUT`).

 ## Notes & Next steps